Archive for January 2020

 Read MoreCan I afford a tutor?

+Can I afford a tutor?
 How about, can you afford not to get a tutor?
 Here, I challenge you with the million pound question – is there really such a thing as value for money’, affordable tuition?
-However, that begs the question, if we don’t invest those extra pennies in our child’s educational prospects, can we really live with ourselves,…
+However, that begs the question, if we don’t invest those extra pennies in our child’s educational prospects, can…

 Read More